lpsmitamsterdam/data-verkenner/README.md

-# Dataportaal
+# Data verkenner

-The open-source codebase for the ["Data en Informatie" portal](https://data.amsterdam.nl/) of the City of Amsterdam; the central hub for objective, reliable and actual data, and information about Amsterdam.
-This portal contains three sections: redactional content including articles, animations, dashboards, and interactive data visualizations; an application part that visualizes data in an interactive map and tables; and a data catalog providing files and APIs for public and private use.
+The open-source codebase for the [Data explorer](https://data.amsterdam.nl/) of the City of Amsterdam; the central hub for objective, reliable and actual data, and information about Amsterdam.
+This explorer contains interactive data visualizations in an interactive map and tables.

 ## Installation